Liberal Party (Bourbon Restoration): Decline

-In February 1820, before that year's legislative election, Charles Ferdinand d'Artois, Duke of Berry, the nephew of the king, was assassinated by a fanatic who says he was a member of the "Liberals".
+In February 1820, before that year's legislative election, Charles Ferdinand d'Artois, Duke of Berry, the nephew of the king, was assassinated by a fanatic who claimed to be a member of the "Liberals".
 The Prime Minister, Elie Louis, Duke of Decazes and Glücksbierg was held indirectly for the crime by the ultra-royalists and forced to resign from the government.
 This forceful resignation leaves a stain on both the Liberals and Doctrinaires, leading to the downfall of the former.
 In the 1824 legislative election, the Liberals lost all their seats and the Doctrinaires didn't fare much better, only winning 17 seats of out 430 up for grabs.
 This marked the end of the Liberals, though many of their former members joined the Doctrinaires.

 In the 1827 legislative election, the Marquis de La Fayette re-joined the Doctrinaires and subsequently many liberals joined the party following their old leader.
 Because of the massive influx of liberals, the Doctrinaires' political stance shifted from maintaining the Charter of 1814 to becoming more critical of King Charles X, and in part would help spark the 1830 French revolution.
 These new Doctrinaires became known, from 1824; once again as they had back in 1815; as the "Liberal Doctrinaires".